tong-ece-cmu/Unnamed-Simulator/README.md

 They had a picture of their flight controller PCB borad.
 And there are multiple component, IC, on the flight control board.

 From my experience, embedded system firmware development will be really benefit if they can have a simulator that can give clock cycle level of accuracy.
 Fast to run.
 Able to see where the code is in the silicon.
 Preferablly at the gate level or below.
 Be able to see where the data moves between clock cycle to clock cycle.
 There is very little, a software developer can do when trying to debug a hardware.
 He can upload code to the hardware.
 They can try to create some physical phenomenon to show their code is somewhat working(flash LED, etc).
 If there is a simulator of the embedded system, then the programmer can see through the silicon and really figure out what's going on in the chip.
-Idealy ,sensor should have its model and microprocessor should have its model.
+Idealy, sensor should have its model and microprocessor should have its model.
 This way, we can model the whole PCB.

 The role of the simulator is to act as a detailed spec, or interface, or contract between hardware and software.
 It enables simultaneous development of software and hardware.
 If they both adhere to the simulator, then there shouldn't be any debugging required during the final convergence of the whole system.

-After reading the RISC-V specification in more deatil, it doesn't looks esaier than I thought.
+After reading the RISC-V specification in more deatil, it looks esaier than I thought.
 The intel processor ISA is thousands pages long, while RISC-V is about one hundred, maybe 50 instructions or so.
 RISC-V simulator should be very doable.
 We need a detailed survey of different simulator architecture.
 We can just roll the C++ code and do whatever our heart desires, but at least seeing a little bit on what others have been doing can avoid some pitfalls.

 Then this is settled.
 We will make a simulator that can simulate all RISC-V instructions.
 To get beyond ISA simulation and getting clock cycle accuracy, we need to know the architecture.
 We will also create an architecture for RISC-V using verilog.
 The simulator should be able to run compiled code from a RISC-V compiler, which I assume should exist somewhere on the web.